- Good business practices, not to mention strict government requirements, demand that products be uncontaminated.

 “Traditionally, we’ve focused on the operational benefits of our system, but now there is increased visibility and awareness of sustainability in general,” explains Celsis’ Javier.
 “As a result, we’re now delivering customized Environmental Impact Assessment Reports demonstrating the reduction in solid and liquid waste, as well as reduced water and energy consumption.”

-Adds Rick VanDellen, Amway’s Sustainability Program Manager: “It reduces costs on the janitorial side.
-They don’t have to manage as much waste.
+Adds Rick VanDellen, Amway’s Sustainability Program Manager: “It also reduces costs on the janitorial side.
+They don’t have to manage as much waste, or sharps.
+It applies to other areas as well.
 We use less electricity, less steam.
 Our water needs are reduced.
-There’s a lot of heating involved in manufacturing and disposal.”
+There’s a lot of heating involved in manufacturing and disposal [of our products].”

-The Environmental assessment enables companies to quantify the value of reduced water preparation, less media preparation and autoclave use, fewer plates to discard, reduced energy consumption, and less human resources for plate preparation.
+The Environmental Impact Assessment enables companies to quantify the value of reduced water preparation, less media preparation and autoclave use, fewer plates to discard, reduced energy consumption, fewer autoclave cycles and less human resources for plate preparation.